Data-Only-Greater/taxonopy/README.md

 ### Schemas

 To demonstrate schemas and their features, let's create an example for a toaster.
-When working with schemas, the `schema` subcommand of `taxonopy` is used.
+When working with schemas, the `schema` subcommand of the `taxonopy` CLI is used.
 For help on the options, type:

 ```
 > taxonopy schema -h